Calling Cambodia!

 • What happens if I need medical assistance in Cambodia?

 • Have complete peace of mind on your Cambodian adventure.
-Zoom provides immediate support through our emergency assistance provider, First Assistance.
+Zoom provides immediate support through our emergency assistance provider.
 Help is just a phone call away any time of day 365 days a year.
 This includes access to medical advisors, medical transfers and emergency evacuation if required.
 We also assist with passing on messages to family and returning unsupervised dependants back to Australia.

 • How do alcohol and drugs affect my cover?